Nausicaä of the Valley of the Wind (manga): Precursors and early development

 Miyazaki began his professional career in the animation industry as an inbetweener at Toei in 1963 but soon had additional responsibilities in the creation processes.
-While working primarily on animation projects for TV and Cinema, he also pursued his dream of creating manga.
-In conjunction with his work as a key animator on Puss 'n Boots his manga adaptation of the same title was published in 1969.
-That same year pseudonymous serialization started of his manga People of the Desert.
-His manga adaptation of Animal Treasure Island was serialized in 1971.
+While working primarily on animation projects for television and cinema, he also pursued his dream of creating manga.
+In conjunction with his work as a key animator on the film The Wonderful World of Puss 'n Boots (1969) his manga adaptation of the same title was published in 1969.
+That same year, a pseudonymous serialization started of his manga People of the Desert.
+His manga adaptation of the film Animal Treasure Island (1971) was serialized in 1971.

-After the December 1979 release of The Castle of Cagliostro, Miyazaki, now at the Tokyo Movie Shinsha (TMS) subsidiary Telecom Animation Film, began working on his ideas for an animated film adaptation of Richard Corben's comic book Rowlf and pitched the idea to Yutaka Fujioka at TMS.
+After the release of Lupin III: The Castle of Cagliostro (1979), Miyazaki, now at the Tokyo Movie Shinsha (TMS), began working on his ideas for an animated film adaptation of Richard Corben's comic book Rowlf and pitched the idea to Yutaka Fujioka at TMS.
 In November 1980, a proposal was drawn up to acquire the film rights.
 Around that time Miyazaki was also approached for a series of magazine articles by the editorial staff of Tokuma Shoten's Animage.
-During subsequent conversations he showed his sketchbooks and talked about basic outlines for envisioned animation projects with Toshio Suzuki and Osamu Kameyama, at the time working as editors for Animage.
-They saw the potential for collaboration on their development into animation.
-Initially two projects were proposed to Tokuma Shoten, that are significant for the eventual creation of Nausicaä: Warring States Demon Castle (戦国魔城, Sengoku ma-jō), to be set in the Sengoku period, and an aborted adaptation of Corben's Rowlf, but they were rejected, on July 9, 1981.
+During subsequent conversations, he showed his sketchbooks and discussed basic outlines for envisioned animation projects with Toshio Suzuki and Osamu Kameyama, at the time working as editors for Animage.
+They saw the potential for collaboration on Tokuma's development into animation.
+Initially, two projects were proposed to Tokuma Shoten, that are significant for the eventual creation of Nausicaä: Warring States Demon Castle (戦国魔城, Sengoku ma-jō), to be set in the Sengoku period, and the adaptation of Corben's Rowlf, but they were rejected, on July 9, 1981.
 The proposals were rejected because the company was unwilling to fund anime projects not based on existing manga and because the rights for the adaptation of Rowlf could not be secured.

 An agreement was reached that Miyazaki could start developing his sketches and ideas into a manga for the magazine with the proviso that it would never be made into a film.
 Miyazaki stated in an interview, "Nausicaä of the Valley of the Wind only really began to take shape once I agreed to serialize it."
-In the December 1981 issue of Animage, it was announced that a new manga series would start in the February 1982 issue of the magazine, despite the fact that Miyazaki had not completed the first episode.
-The illustrated notice introduced the new series' main character, title and concept.
-The first chapter, 18 pages, was published in the February issue.
-Miyazaki would continue developing the story for another 12 years with frequent interruptions along the way.
+In the December 1981 issue of Animage, it was announced that a new manga series would start in the February 1982 issue of the magazine, even though Miyazaki had not completed the first episode.
+The illustrated notice introduced the new series' main character, title, and concept.
+The first chapter, 18 pages, was published in the February 1982 issue.
+Miyazaki would continue developing the story for another 12 years, with frequent interruptions along the way.